 If you’re applying for financing as a subprime customer, your credit history is a crucial factor for lenders who are considering whether you’re eligible or not.
 If you’re consistent at making your loan payments on time and in full each month and have an income of at least $1,800 per month before any deductions or taxes are taken off, lenders will generally see you as a responsible borrower and will approve you with great rates.
 However, not all Canadians have a healthy credit history and make under the recommended monthly income amount.

-Here’s a quick breakdown of the minimum income requirements, depending on how you get paid:
+Here’s a quick breakdown of the minimum income requirements for a car loan, depending on how you get paid:

 Canada Drives works with hundreds of Canadians every day, ensuring they get quality vehicles with ease and simplicity, regardless of their credit score.
 We also provide Credit Building Loans to help you get back on track.
 Getting approved for auto financing with bad credit can take several days, and even weeks, but Canada Drives’ dealer partners work hard to get applicants the best vehicle and financing options fast.
 If you need an affordable vehicle and want to rebuild your credit, apply now with Canada Drives.